PIE-Cubed/FRC-AprilTags/docs/tutorials/vision/AdvancedVision.rst

         if ( driverCam.getEnd() == True ):
             break

-This code does the same thing as the BasicStreaming implementaion, but allows you to send a processed image back to the driver station by passing that image as the stream parameter in streamImage().
+This code does the same thing as the basic Streaming implementaion, but allows you to send a processed image back to the driver station by passing that image as the stream parameter in streamImage().

-With the camera running, we can use getUnprocessedStream() to get the stream from the camera.
-With this stream stored as a variables, we can use OpenCV to process the stream and then send that back with streamImage().
+With the camera running, we can use getStream() to get the stream from the camera, process it quickly with OpenCV, and then send that back with streamImage().
 Examples of OpenCV applications include object tracking, ROI fields, and other automated functions.
 To see the stream being sent you can once again open the CSCore dashboard with `this link <http://localhost:1181>`_, but it will no longer have any of the customization options.

 End
 ---